Y-jiji/cmake-template/README.md

 A template for c++ projects with cmake.

-This is a template that I personally used for single artifact projects.
+This is a template that I personally used for single library + multiple executable projects.

-This template automates source file and dependency management.
+It is suitable for most research projects, where we implement one library as the main artifact and multiple executables for experiments.

 ## Get Started